 . . .

 (2) All time periods set forth in this section are expressed in calendar days unless otherwise noted.
 If the last date for submitting the notice of appeal falls upon a Saturday, Sunday or legal holiday as defined in RCW 1.16.050(1), the submission will be considered timely if submitted on the next business day by 5 p.m.
-PacificStandard Time.
+Pacific Time.

 . . .